 Restructuring: a credible business reorganisation plan is key to returning the firm to sustainable viability and exiting resolution.
 Firms must therefore have in place capabilities to support restructuring planning and be able to restructure.
 Santander UK maintains an inventory of management actions that could be taken to support recovery or restructuring and has undertaken preparatory work to document the impact and execution steps relating to each action.
 These are reviewed and tested on a regular cycle.
 Actions are sufficiently flexible that they can be adapted to suit the circumstances, in part thanks to the valuation capabilities described above which enable portfolios of assets to be constructed - and valued - at short notice.
-Valuation capabilities also produce the financial plan that is an integral part of the business reorganisation plan.
-We are confident in our ability to plan for restructuring in truncated timescales because the systems, processes and governance that facilitate planning were repeatedly tested in the early stages of the Covid-19 pandemic.
+Valuation capabilities also inform the production of the financial plan that is an integral part of the business reorganisation plan.
 In addition, our relatively simple structure means that the management actions that are available to us reflect actions that are available and executed in the ordinary course of our business (for example mortgage sales).